maydavid/rtl-dab/README.md

 #### 05/11/2014

-* Finally I found the motivation to work again on this project
+* Finally I found the motivation to work again on this project.
+The first steps will be to fix the synchronization algorithms